-- ☐ This topic does not apply to this project and was not evaluated further. - ☐ This topic could apply to this project, and results of the assessment are provided below:
+□ This topic does not apply to this project and was not evaluated further.

+☑ This topic could apply to this project, and results of the assessment are provided below:

 This project was designed to reduce wildfire hazards and interrupt horizontal and vertical fuels in the case of a wildfire.
-There has been a significant amount of mortality related to drought, insects, and disease, and the project area receives regular public recreational use during the warmer, drier times of the year, hence the need for this project to be completed before the next wildfire.
+Before this project could be implemented, the McKinney Fire ignited under high winds, low humidity, and drought, and burned through approximately 18% of the project area.
+There is still a large portion of the community at risk of similar wildfire damage, hence the need for this project to be completed before the next wildfire.